Install the Classic Windows 7 Games such as Solitaire and Minesweeper on Windows 10 & 11

 Solitaire and Casual Games

-While Microsoft does include the “Microsoft Solitaire Collection” in modern versions of Windows, many users find it frustrating to use.
-The modern UWP (Universal Windows Platform) apps are heavily bloated, require an active internet connection for tracking, and are loaded with intrusive video ads that push you toward a paid monthly subscription just to play Solitaire.
+While Microsoft does include the “Microsoft Solitaire Collection” in modern versions of Windows, many users find it incredibly frustrating to use.
+The modern UWP (Universal Windows Platform) apps are heavily bloated and require an active internet connection for background tracking.
+They are also loaded with intrusive video ads that push you toward a paid monthly subscription just to play a simple game of Solitaire.

 win7games.com website